-Sydney has a temperate climate, and experiences rainfall throughout the year, especially between March and June.
+Sydney has a temperate climate and experiences rainfall throughout the year, especially between March and June.
 Expats from frost-ridden countries will have to adjust to Sydney’s climate, which is typically warm and dry.
-Sydney experiences clear blue skies and sunny conditions for about 100 days of each year.
+Sydney experiences clear blue skies and sunny conditions for about 100 days a year.

 The hottest months are January and February, which can see daytime temperatures reaching as high as 90°F (35°C).
 The potential for bushfires in the city’s surrounds during the summer months is high.